samai2/KerberosSample/README.md

 Application for console output contents of the protected with Kerberos URL.

-For authorization, the application can use a ticket stored in the cache or request a new ticket from the KDC defined in krb5. conf
+For authorization, the application can use a ticket stored in the cache or requests a new ticket from the KDC defined in krb5. conf

 ## Install
 Place the auth.config configuration file next to the executable file.

-If the application runned not on Windows, or runned under a user other than the user who should log in on the remote server, an additional krb5.conf configuration file is required to determine the KDC for ticket request.
+If the application isn't run on Windows, or run under a user other than the user who should log in on the remote server, an additional krb5.conf configuration file is required to determine the KDC for ticket request.
 (MIT Kerberos Documentation [krb5.conf](https://web.mit.edu/kerberos/krb5-1.12/doc/admin/conf_files/krb5_conf.html).)
-File krb5.conf have to locate next to the executable jar.
+File krb5.conf should be placed next to the executable jar.

 ## Run
-Application could be runned in two modes:
+Application can be run in two modes:
- 1)	Gets content for a specific URL
+ 1)	Get content for a specific URL
- 2)	Gets AlcUserID from specified OpenTouch server
+ 2)	Get AlcUserID from specified OpenTouch server

 If there are no tickets on cache or tickets are not valid, application will ask input username and password for obtaining valid ticket.
 ### Gets content for a specific URL